Float-Sink (Washability) Test

 Methods for float-sink analysis are outlined in ASTM method D4371-06 (American Society for Testing and Materials, 2013, p.
 566–573).
 In a standard float-sink analysis, set amounts of the representative coal sample are crushed to a specified particle size and placed in liquids of known density or across a range of densities.
 Coal has relatively low density or specific gravity (1.2 to 1.5) compared to other rocks such as shale (2.4 to 2.8) or minerals such as pyrite (4.9 to 5.2).
 Hence, float-sink analyses are usually run in liquids with densities between 1.3 and 2.0.
-Because coal is less dense than most rocks and minerals (such as pyrite), it floats in liquids of less density than the coal; rock and pyrite sink.
+Because coal is less dense than most rocks and minerals (such as pyrite), it floats in liquids of equal or greater density than the coal; rock and pyrite sink.
 The amount of material floating is skimmed from the top of the test container, dried, and weighed as the float fraction at that liquid’s density.
 The density and ash content of the float fraction are also measured.
 The material that sinks is also dried and weighed, and its density and ash content is measured.
 This is the sink fraction.

 If a coal sample will be sent to a preparation plant that uses a fixed density for separating coal from rock and minerals, then a single float-sink test may be done on a sample at the fluid density used in the plant.
 The single float-sink test defines the relative amount of float-product and sink-reject that should result from the coal being washed in that preparation plant.